 Defense

 Before the 12th class day: Verify your registration in _99W.
-You are expected to be in the W section of dissertation the semester you defend.
+You must be registered for dissertation hours in the semester you defend.

 6 Weeks Prior to Defense: Any changes to your committee must be made no later than 6 weeks prior to defense and all members of the committee should agree to the committee change via the Petition for Change in Doctoral Committee.
 Original signatures are required on this form.